 Start your marketing plan by finding out who your customers are.
 It’s important to know things like their age group, financial situation, gender, similar interests and more.

 If you’re using social media or search engine ads, you can narrow the groups down to a small, select target.
 It’s better to market to a small group than a broad target, and you can’t know what that small group is until you figure out who your customers are.
 If you want to read more about digital marketing, check out this post.

-Fail to Track Your Results
+Fail to Track Your Marketing Results

 When you finish your ad campaign or promotional event, you won’t know if you were successful in reaching the right people until you see the analytics from the event.
 If it’s a social media ad or search engine ad, then the analytics are available to you on the dashboard.